Skin Cancer Diagnosis in Princeton and Monroe, NJ

 The suspicious lesion will be examined and measured.
 Dr. Kay will also collect information on how it developed (if known), when you first noticed it, and what discomfort you have experienced, as a result.
 He will review your health history to ensure you are well enough to receive the local anesthesia required for a biopsy.
 If time permits, the biopsy may even be performed the same day.

 Diagnosing and treating skin cancer early is important if you are to achieve the best possible results.
-Do not delay — contact Dr. Scott Kay of Princeton Otolaryngology Associates today – serving the communities of Princeton, Plainsboro and other nearby cities.
+Do not delay — contact Dr. Scott Kay of Princeton Otolaryngology Associates today – serving the communities of Princeton, Monroe, Plainsboro and other nearby cities.